A Comprehensive Handwritten Paragraph Text Recognition System: LexiconNet: Related Works

 \subsection{Paragraph Level Recognition}

-In literature, there was less work that gives a unified solution of text recognition at the paragraph level.
 There are two types of approaches followed in literature.
 First, the segmentation techniques are used to obtain line level images of paragraph \cite{Vassilis2010}.
 In one such segmentation technique, there has been a method proposed for word segmentation which is based upon identifying the connecting region \cite{manmatha1999}.
 The same algorithm is extended for line segmentation \cite{manmatha2005}.
 The statistical methods based segmentation techniques are also used to follow the cursive path of one's handwriting \cite{Arivazhagan2007}.
 After obtaining line images, line level optical recognition models are used to obtain the transcriptions of the same.
 But these segmentation based techniques induced error which resulted in poor recognition results.
 In the second method, recognition of the paragraph is done without any external segmentation.
 In these paragraph recognition techniques, either attention based techniques are used to do internal segmentation or the multi-dimensionality of the task is considered to achieve paragraph recognition in a single step.
-Following the first approach of segmentation free techniques, the full document is transcribed in an end-to-end manner by learning an implicit line segmentation during at the time of training.
-The attention is the control block to choose among the lines vertically, and MDLSTM-RNN is aligned with CTC to recognize the paragraph text \cite{bluche2016,bluche2017}.
-CNN along with BLSTM also used to recognise text at paragraph level as an alternate to MDLSTM \cite{puigcerver2017}.
+Following the first approach of segmentation free techniques, CNN along with BLSTM is also used to recognise text at paragraph level as an alternative to MDLSTM \cite{puigcerver2017}.
 In the second approach of paragraph recognition, the two dimensional aspect of the task is considered.
 It uses a Multi-Dimensional Connectionist Classification (MDCC) technique to process two dimensional features of paragraph images.
 By using a Conditional Random Field (CRF), a 2D CRF is obtained from the ground truth text.
 This CRF graph is the control block for line selection among multiple lines \cite{Schall2018}.
 In one similar study, it considered the paragraph in one single large text line.
 In this work, bi-linear interpolation layers are combined with feature extraction layers of the Fully Convolutional Network (FCN) encoder to obtain a large single line.
 The need for line breaks in transcription and line level pre-training is not required in this module\cite {yousef2020}.
-We have extended the study of Vertical Attention Network (VAN) \cite{Coquenet2022} by applying a novel lexicon based Word Beam Search (WBS) \cite{Scheidl2018} decoder as a post processing step, further improving the accuracies and contributing to the solution of the cursive HTR problem.
+We have extended the study of Vertical Attention Network (VAN) \cite{Coquenet2022} by applying the WBS \cite{Scheidl2018} decoder as a post processing step, further improving the accuracies and contributing to the solution of the cursive HTR problem.